 The seagulls caught on quickly.
 A flock of them noticed my sins floating on the water, took to the air, swept down, and promptly devoured them.

 I tried to outwit them.
 I faked left and threw right.
 I crumbled tiny bits of bread in my hand and released the flakes unassumingly at my side.
-But for the most part the gulls were not tricked.
+But, for the most part, the gulls were not tricked.
 True, they didn't really notice the crumbs I deposited beside my ankle, but this left me little satisfaction.
-I wanted to be bold and dramatic-to hurl my sins into the mighty sea.
+I wanted to be bold and dramatic by hurling my sins into the mighty sea.

 Then I thought about Wikipedia's explanation of the origin of Tashlich.
 How could I possibly get my symbolic sins to sink deep?
 Even if they escaped the gulls' bills, surely the fish would get to them.
-And, when last I checked, bread floats.
+Last I checked, bread floats.

-This was not the first time I had approached the sea at the dawn of the New Year to seek absolution for not being the kindest and most pleasant version of myself.
+This was not the first time I had approached the sea at the dawn of the new year to seek absolution for not being the kindest and most pleasant version of myself.
 Yet nothing had changed.
 I still failed, from year to year, to consistently call my mother.
 In that case, did my efforts at absolution really matter?
-Why participate in Tashlich at all if it is more a cosmetic cover-up than an opportunity to be transformed?
+Why participate in Tashlich at all if it is a cosmetic cover-up rather than an opportunity to be transformed?

-Then, suddenly, while standing there in the ocean, white thighs exposed, cursing the seagulls, I realized the true meaning of that passage from the Zohar.
+Then, suddenly, standing there in the ocean, white thighs exposed, cursing the seagulls, I realized the true meaning of that passage from the Zohar.
 I was approaching it all wrong.
-Tashlich isn't so much a deus ex machina (contrived solution) as a challenge from God.
+Tashlich isn't a deus ex machina (contrived solution), but a challenge from God.
 To truly lose our sins in the deep we must, each of us, plunge into the depths of our own souls.
 We must don scuba masks and flippers and absurdly large oxygen tanks and swim down towards the cold and unforgiving darkness inside ourselves.
-If this sounds abstract, it is; our paths to absolution are all too unique and lonely to be expressed uniformly with any specificity.
-They are also all incredibly difficult and frightening.
+If this sounds abstract, it is; our paths to absolution are all too unique and lonely to be expressed uniformly or with any specificity.
+These journeys are incredibly difficult and frightening.